-The Talking group was launched on the 6th March 2017 as an outcome from a new group programme called Standing Up For Myself (STORM), piloted by University College London.
+The Talking group was launched on the 6th March 2017 as an outcome of a new group program called Standing Up For Myself (STORM), piloted by University College London.

 Believe in the rights of people with learning disabilities to make choices